 - Overcome Resistance to Change

-OD Process Consultants are change agents.
-However, change is never always smooth.
+OD Process Professionals are change agents.
+However, change is not always smooth.
 There are many forms of resistance from our business partners.
 Partially, this is due to fear and the desire to avoid the unknown.
-As consultants, we must learn how to effectively deal with resistance and handle conflict situations.
+As process consultants, we must learn how to effectively deal with resistance and handle conflict situations.
 We help to improve communications, promote development, and foster greater involvement and participation.
-Our knowledge of change management models enables us apply techniques to overcome resistance and assist the client through change.
-In the end, we assist the c0lient as they move through exploration and achieve commitment.
-We handle conflict and handle challenging situations.
+Our knowledge of change management models enables us to apply techniques to overcome resistance and assist the client through change.
+In the end, we assist the client as they move through exploration and achieve commitment.
+We handle conflict and challenging situations.
 We use tools such as the 5 Whys, Fist of Five, Force Field Analysis, and Giving Feedback.

 - Transfer Learning/Knowledge and Measure Success

-Susan Gervasi is the Lead Consultant and Faculty member at the Institute of OD, offering online certification programs for those interested in Organization Development, Talent Management, Leadership Development and Executive Coaching, and OD Advanced Skills courses for ongoing learning.
-She can be reached at firstname.lastname@example.org.
-For more information about our certification programs and short courses, visit our website www.instituteod.com
+Susan Gervasi is the Lead Consultant and Faculty member at the Institute of OD, offering online certification programs for those interested in Organization Development, Talent Management, Leadership Development and Executive Coaching, and Professional Development Workshops for ongoing learning.
+She can be reached at email@example.com.
+For more information about our certification programs and professional development courses, visit our website www.instituteod.com.